li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 Is there anything you wish to see but not in the digram?

 * Findings
+  I interviewed one of my friends and two other classmates who meets the characteristics of my targeted user.
+I told my story using the refined sketch storyboard and the feedbacks received is mostly positive.
+Some highlighted feedback that I received more than once are:
   * Can use diagrams for explaining the context.
   * Both restriction and cases are using the same map diagram, it can be confusing.
   * Maybe not sure if the map chart works when showing a trend because it seems like cases are getting worse.